semaphoreci/docs/dashboards-yaml-reference_5ba340d42c7d3a16370f5104.md

 ###### pipeline_file

-The `pipeline_file` property allows you to filter the generated output using the filename of the pipeline file that is being executed.
+The `pipeline_file` property, which can only appear in the `list_pipelines` widget type, allows you to filter the generated output using the filename of the pipeline file that is being executed.
 The filename of the default pipeline is `.semaphore/semaphore.yml`.

 ## Example